 Note that we set a negative correlation between stock price and volatility in the plot to reflect the leverage effect.
 Figure \ref{Fig:ConstMV} numerically shows the following phenomenon.
-When investment horizon is long, i.e. a small $t$, const-MV strategy suggests investing more if the stock is smoother.
-However, near the end of the investment horizon, const-MV strategy suggests investing more if the stock is rougher.
-We refer to this phenomenon as {\it investment horizon effect}.
-This is different from the pre-committed MVP strategy obtained in \cite{han2019mean}.
-When the stock volatility is smooth, the equilibrium strategy reduces the stock position gradually until the end of the investment period.
-In contrast, when the stock volatility is rough, the equilibrium strategy suggests a relatively steady of holding the stock for a sufficiently long investment horizon but rapidly reduces the holding near the end of investment horizon.
-This latter phenomenon also occurs in optimal investment problems with position limits but our problem has no constraints on the position.
-In fact, the investment horizon effect can be shown mathematically by deriving asymptotic estimates about (\ref{Eq:R_lambda_0}) and (\ref{Eq:R_lambda}).
+When the investment horizon is long (i.e., $t$ is small), the const-MV strategy advocates investing more if the stock is smoother.
+However, near the end of the investment horizon, the const-MV strategy prefers to invest more if the stock is rougher.
+We refer to this phenomenon as the {\it investment horizon effect}.
+It is distinct from the pre-committed MVP strategy obtained in \cite{han2019mean}.
+When stock volatility is smooth, the equilibrium strategy reduces the stock position gradually until the end of the investment period.
+In contrast, when stock volatility is rough, the equilibrium strategy suggests a relatively steady holding of the stock for a sufficiently long investment horizon but rapidly slashes the holding near the end of the investment horizon.
+The latter phenomenon also occurs in optimal investment problems with position limits, but our problem has no constraints on the position.
+In fact, the investment horizon effect can be shown mathematically by deriving asymptotic estimates of (\ref{Eq:R_lambda_0}) and (\ref{Eq:R_lambda}).
 We refer to the following corollary.